uwescience/2020-05-11-uw-online/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
-venue: "The University of Washington"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "University of Washington"        # brief name of host site without address (e.g., "Euphoric State University")
 address: "via Zoom"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 latlng: "47.606209, -122.332071"          # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)